apify/apify-docs/sources/platform/actors/development/index.md

 ### 1. Create the Actor

 > You will need an Apify account to complete this tutorial.
-If you don't have one, [complete the sign-up process](https://console.apify.com/sign-up) first.
-Don't worry about the price - it's free.
+If you don't have one, you can [sign-up for a free account](https://console.apify.com/sign-up) on the Apify website.

 After you sign in to [Apify Console](https://console.apify.com), navigate to the [Actors](https://console.apify.com/actors).
 Click the Create button at the right top: